ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 - Failover that meets the required Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) of the application.

-NOTE: Resiliency needs to be considered for both the infrastructure and application levels.
+Resiliency needs to be considered for both the infrastructure and application levels.
 This pattern does not address application or database specific design.{: note}

-NOTE: Always validate offerings are available in the regions you are deploying via [IBM Cloud portal](https://cloud.ibm.com/login).
+Always validate offerings are available in the regions you are deploying via [IBM Cloud portal](https://cloud.ibm.com/login).
 Check for paired datacenters and validate if they meet the deployment criteria for client specific requirements.{: note}

-**Secure Automated Backup with Compass**

-- The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces should be in the same region and connected using the local Transit Gateway.
-Check for Secure Automated Backup with Compass [paired datacenters](/docs/power-iaas?topic=power-iaas-backup-strategies#baas)
+Secure Automated Backup with Compass - The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces should be in the same region and connected using the local Transit Gateway.
+Check for Secure Automated Backup with Compass [paired datacenters](/docs/power-iaas?topic=power-iaas-backup-strategies#baas) {: note}

-**Global Replication Services**

-- [Locations](/docs/power-iaas?topic=power-iaas-getting-started-GRS) that support global replication service {: #global-replication}
+Global Replication Services - [Locations](/docs/power-iaas?topic=power-iaas-getting-started-GRS) that support global replication service. {: note}

 ## Backup Design Considerations
 {: #backup-considerations}